parasharmohapatra/orpheusnegativelab/README.md

  - Lowering R will make the image more cyan.
 Increasing it will make it more red.
  - Lowering G will make the image more magenta.
 Increasing it will make it more green.
  - Lowering B will make the image more yellow.
 Increasing it will make it more blue.
- - Brightness
- - Contrast
- - Highlights
- - Shadows
+ - Brightness, Contrast, Highlights and Shadows work similar to what you'd expect.

 3. Navigate images: Use the "Previous" and "Next" buttons to move between images in the loaded directory.